quantumgfx/QuantumVkPrototype/README.md

 QuantumVk takes inspiration from [Granite Engine](https://github.com/Themaister/Granite), created by the Themaister (specifically Granite's Vulkan backend).

+For examples of QuantumVk in use, check out the [QuantumVkExamples](https://github.com/quantumgfx/QuantumVkExamples) repository.

 # Building
 In order to build QuantumVk, you must have downloaded the following, regardless of platform:
 - [Git](https://git-scm.com/downloads): To retrieve the repository.